 The pioneers and homes of old grew their food, with creating a kitchen herb garden being at the top of the list.
 People of old would step right outside their door, instead of going to a grocery store, to flavor their foods and health use.
 Every home can and should be growing herbs.

-Full disclaimer: I'm not a medical professional or certified herbalist.
+Full disclaimer: I'm not a certified medical professional.
 Do your own research and contact a licensed healthcare provider before using herbs medicinally.

 Four Energetics of Herbs